YaxinHou/yaxinhou.github.io/_pages/about.md

     <li>Outstanding Postgraduate (2023, Henan University).</li>
     <li>Outstanding Graduate (2020, The Henan Department of Education).</li>
     <li>Merit Student (2020, The Henan Department of Education).</li>
-    <li>First Prize in Henan Province of the China Undergraduate Mathematical Contest in Modeling (2018, The China Society for Industrial and Applied Mathematics).</li>
   </ul>

 </ul>